arielccjr/Journal2025/README.txt

             : Win Condition: players must fulfill their dream on the Fast Track or reach a certain level of passive income, : Skills / Experience Points, Abilities/Stats, New Moves, Karma, Art & Design: Color, Logo, Web, Comics, Video, Audio, Game, Store Set Up
-            : Opportunities: Resources: Money, Income, Investments, Passive Income, Items, Badges/Priviledges
+            : Opportunities: Resources: Money, Income, Investments, Passive Income, Items, Badges/Priviledges : File Types: Array, Libraries, Node/Tree, Graph/Web/Forest, 3D Matrix...
+        : SEEN:
+            : EYES: Camera, Optical/Ocular System, Photoreceptor,
+            : VIEW: 1st, 2nd(Possess), 3rd(God View),
+            : SHOT/DISTANCE: Close-up, Medium, Long/Wide...
+            : ANGLE: Up-Down, Right-Left
+            : FORM: Dot(), Line(Straight, Curve), Shape(), Size(Ratio)
+            : DISPLAY: DellMonitor, WacomTablet, Web, Letter, Flag, Media: Comics, Shows, Movies, Physique+Beauty, Portrait/Figure, Character, Concept/Sequential
+            : GEOMETRY: Bitmap: GraphicsGenerator>ScreenBuffer(ImageWidthxHeight): Character/Text/List/String = ASCII>UNICODE
+            : LIGHT: SOURCE(Sun, Moon, Stars, Lamp...), White(High, Center, Halftone, Reflected(Shine, Matte)), COLOR(Red/Magenta, Green/Yellow, Blue/Cyan)
+        : HEARD:
+            : EARS: RodeMic,
+            : RHYTHM: Beat, Amp/Volume
+            : GENRES: Alt, Post-Rock, Country, Gregorian Chant, Foreign : INSTRUMENT: VocalChord, RealtekSpeakers: Wave/Audio: Amplitude, Spectogram..., : FELT:
+            : SKINS: Hands, Feet, Mouse, Keyboard, Controller : TEMPERATURE: Cold, Warm, Hot, Weather:  Humidity, Pressure : TEXTURE: Rough, Smooth
+            : MASS: Light, Heavy
+            : SPEED: Slow, Fast,
+            : PAN:
+            : TILT:
+            : ZOOM: In, Out
+            : EMOTION: Reaction, INERTIA, Love, Hate
+            : MOTION: MartialArts, eSports, Dance, Animation/GUI, Robotics, Driving, Pokemon, Counter-Strike, BattleRealms, OnePiece, BannerSaga, Transistor
+        : SMELLED:
+            : NOSE: Lungs, Air, Diffusion
+            : Smells(Floral, Fruity, Earthy, Spicy, Woody, Musky, Sweet...), Yawn : Emitted/Exhaled: EXHAUST, Sigh, Sneeze/Cough, Burp, Fart, Vent/Purifyer, Cig, CarbonDioxide
+        : TASTED:
+            : TONGUE: Throat, Stomach, Intestine, Energy, Power, Heat, Ingestion (Chewing & Swallowing), Enzyme Activity in the Small Intestine, Absorption of Nutrients
+            : EATEN: Flavors(Bitter, Salty, Sour, Sweet, Savory...), HautCuisin : CREATED: BODY/Flesh/Blood, Physique/Health(CAFBasicTraining), Seed(TaoistNoNut)
+                : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
+                : Elements, Metals/Conductors
         ~ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
         ~REFUTATION (Refutatio): Anticipates counterarguments and disproves them. clarify ambiguous terms, sentence structure, or assumptions usually suffices & focus on the logical structure, causation, or evidentiary support is essential.
             ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
                 : It has three parts:
                     : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)" All humans are mortal.
 (Universal and necessary premise)
                     : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
 Socrates is a human.
 (Particular known fact)
                     : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
 (Demonstrated conclusion)
                 : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
 Each figure contains valid or invalid moods, which define how premises are arranged using:
                     : A (Universal Affirmative: "All A are B").
                     : E (Universal Negative: "No A are B").
                     : I (Particular Affirmative: "Some A are B").
                     : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
                 : Contradictory statements: One must be true, the other false.
                     : Affirmation: “Socrates is wise.”
                     : Negation: “Socrates is not wise.”
                 : Contrary statements: Both cannot be true, but both can be false.
                     : “All men are wise.”
                     : “No man is wise.”
                 : Modal Logic/Implication: Helps in predicting future truths without contradiction.
                     : Necessity: Something must be true.
 “The sun must rise.”
                     : Possibility: Something may or may not be true.
 “It may rain tomorrow.”
                 ~CORRECT-PARSE-SYNTAX-GRAMMAR: FOR THE CAUSE OF THE EFFECT IS/ARE-THINKING WITH THE DUTY/PERFORMANCE OF THE TERMS WITH THE CONTRACT BY THE AUTHORITY.
             ~WORD/TERM: Symbol of mental concepts.
                 : FIX: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, : ROOT: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
                     : Prime Mover (God), a being that causes motion without itself being moved.
 To avoid infinite regress, there must be a first, unmoved mover.
                         : True, Primary, Immediate, More knowable than conclusions.
                     : Empty, Void of Substance
-            : File Types: Array, Libraries, Node/Tree, Graph/Web/Forest, 3D Matrix...
-                ~SEEN:
-                    : EYES: Camera, Optical/Ocular System, Photoreceptor,
-                    : VIEW: 1st, 2nd(Possess), 3rd(God View),
-                    : SHOT/DISTANCE: Close-up, Medium, Long/Wide...
-                    : ANGLE: Up-Down, Right-Left
-                    : FORM: Dot(), Line(Straight, Curve), Shape(), Size(Ratio)
-                    : DISPLAY: DellMonitor, WacomTablet, Web, Letter, Flag, Media: Comics, Shows, Movies, Physique+Beauty, Portrait/Figure, Character, Concept/Sequential
-                    : GEOMETRY: Bitmap: GraphicsGenerator>ScreenBuffer(ImageWidthxHeight): Character/Text/List/String = ASCII>UNICODE
-                    : LIGHT: SOURCE(Sun, Moon, Stars, Lamp...), White(High, Center, Halftone, Reflected(Shine, Matte)), COLOR(Red/Magenta, Green/Yellow, Blue/Cyan)
-                ~HEARD:
-                    : EARS: RodeMic,
-                    : RHYTHM: Beat, Amp/Volume
-                    : GENRES: Alt, Post-Rock, Country, Gregorian Chant, Foreign : INSTRUMENT: VocalChord, RealtekSpeakers: Wave/Audio: Amplitude, Spectogram..., ~FELT:
-                    : SKINS: Hands, Feet, Mouse, Keyboard, Controller : TEMPERATURE: Cold, Warm, Hot, Weather:  Humidity, Pressure : TEXTURE: Rough, Smooth
-                    : MASS: Light, Heavy
-                    : SPEED: Slow, Fast,
-                    : PAN:
-                    : TILT:
-                    : ZOOM: In, Out
-                    : EMOTION: Reaction, INERTIA, Love, Hate
-                    : MOTION: MartialArts, eSports, Dance, Animation/GUI, Robotics, Driving, Pokemon, Counter-Strike, BattleRealms, OnePiece, BannerSaga, Transistor
-                ~SMELLED:
-                    : NOSE: Lungs, Air, Diffusion
-                    : Smells(Floral, Fruity, Earthy, Spicy, Woody, Musky, Sweet...), Yawn : Emitted/Exhaled: EXHAUST, Sigh, Sneeze/Cough, Burp, Fart, Vent/Purifyer, Cig, CarbonDioxide
-                ~TASTED:
-                    : TONGUE: Throat, Stomach, Intestine, Energy, Power, Heat, Ingestion (Chewing & Swallowing), Enzyme Activity in the Small Intestine, Absorption of Nutrients
-                    : EATEN: Flavors(Bitter, Salty, Sour, Sweet, Savory...), HautCuisin : CREATED: BODY/Flesh/Blood, Physique/Health(CAFBasicTraining), Seed(TaoistNoNut)
-                        : GnRH (Gonadotropin-releasing hormone) from the hypothalamus triggers the release of LH (luteinizing hormone) and FSH (follicle-stimulating hormone), : Spermatogenesis(Testes) & Oogenesis(Ovaries)
-                        : Elements, Metals/Conductors

     ~COMPUTER-HARDWARE-&-SOFTWARE: CENTRAL-PROCESSING-UNIT(CPU) & ASSEMBLY(FETCH-DECODE-EXECUTE)
         ~0: CLOCK[TIME-SEQUENCE]:
         ~1: INSTRUCTION-ADDRESS-REGISTER[MEMORY-ADDRESS]: FETCH-PHASE
             : LAYERS OF THE OPEN SYSTEM INTERCONNECTION (OSI) MODEL & I/O PROTOCOLS:
                 ~7: APPLICATION & HYPERTEXT-TRANSFER-PROTOCOL(HTTP): Data is created in a format users can understand.